 We chose to focus highly on some specific essential features.
 Such as multi-channel recording capability, how much it hurt the frame rate, premium settings, and ease of use.
 You can read more about these features at the bottom of the page.

 The go-to premium screen recorder on the market right now, which is likely due to its stable performance and an incredible array of features.

-Action! also has a broadcasting feature which will allow you to use it for live streaming and it has directly linked functionalities with Streamlabs and Twitch, so it’s easy to set up a beautiful overlay.
+Action! also has a broadcasting feature that will allow you to use it for live streaming, and it has directly linked functionalities with Streamlabs and Twitch, so it’s easy to set up a beautiful overlay.
 While OBS might be preferable since it is free of charge, I would recommend Action to anyone having trouble with OBS as it doesn’t worth smoothly for everyone.